Trends & best practices

 7. Reduce steps to accomplish a task.

-Design thinking for banking & financial services industry requires teams to think about the relationship between conversion rate optimization and UX design.
+Design thinking for banking and financial services industry requires teams to think about the relationship between conversion rate optimization and UX design.

 When creating a workflow, it’s best to reduce the number of steps or elements that are required to accomplish a specific task.